OctopusDeploy/blog/blog/2017-04/octopus-april-release.md

 We have put in a lot of effort over this release to make Octopus perform better than ever for large and small scale deployments alike.
 The notable improvements are:

 - 60-90% reduction in deployment time, especially for deployments with lots of steps or machines.
-In our load test scenario a 3h deployment reduced to 6m from end-to-end!
+In our load test scenario a 3 hour deployment was reduced to 6 minutes from end-to-end!
 - 10X improvement when working with large task logs.
 In our test scenario an 18MB task log went from a parse time of 5,000ms down to 500ms.
 - CPU, RAM, and SQL Database usage have all been reduced for the vast majority of normal workloads meaning Octopus will scale better for harder workloads and more users.